KrauseFx/krausefx.com/_posts/2022-06-10-hijacking-report.md

   <img src="/assets/posts/hijacking.report/instagram_framed_cut.png" style="max-width: 310px; margin-bottom: 20px;" />
 </div>

-Whoah, okay, and just to be sure this doesn’t happen when using a normal browser, or in this case, Telegram, which uses the recommended [`SFSafariViewController`](https://developer.apple.com/documentation/safariservices/sfsafariviewcontroller):
+Comparing this to what happens when using a normal browser, or in this case, Telegram, which uses the recommended [`SFSafariViewController`](https://developer.apple.com/documentation/safariservices/sfsafariviewcontroller):

 <div style="text-align: center">
   <img src="/assets/posts/hijacking.report/SFSafariViewController_framed_cut.png" style="max-width: 310px; margin-bottom: 20px;" />
 </div>

-As you can see, a regular browser, or [`SFSafariViewController`](https://developer.apple.com/documentation/safariservices/sfsafariviewcontroller) doesn’t cause any of those JavaScript events, indicating that Instagram is doing something sketchy here.
+As you can see, a regular browser, or [`SFSafariViewController`](https://developer.apple.com/documentation/safariservices/sfsafariviewcontroller) doesn’t cause any of those JavaScript events.

 ## Technical Details